 Defining who would buy your product and why is a crucial precursor to crafting appealing messaging across marketing channels — from positioning your search ad to elicit a click over your competitors’, to talking about your product on your website, to determining what kinds of content to write and what tone to use in that content.

 Personas should also inform your customer service.
 If your customer service is good, it can be a key delineator for your brand.
-Arming your CS team with an intimate understanding of your customers’ paint points, common characteristics of their businesses, and how to speak to different customer segments will help you prevent churn and retain more business.
+Arming your CS team with an intimate understanding of your customers’ pain points, common characteristics of their businesses, and how to speak to different customer segments will help you prevent churn and retain more business.

 Speaking of search ads: What better way to position your brand above your competitors than through ad copy?
 Your callout extensions should reflect strengths of your product that your competitors can’t match.
 If your price sets you apart, your price extensions should reflect that.
 If your competitors don’t offer free shipping, and your margins can support it, try including it in one of your headlines to see if click-through rates increase.